apache/cassandra-java-driver/README.md

 ## Compatibility

-The Java client driver 3.0 ([branch 3.0](https://github.com/datastax/java-driver/tree/3.0)) is compatible with Apache Cassandra 1.2, 2.0, 2.1, 2.2 and 3.0.
+The Java client driver 3.0 ([branch 3.0](https://github.com/datastax/java-driver/tree/3.0)) is compatible with Apache Cassandra 1.2, 2.0, 2.1, 2.2 and 3.0 (see [this page](http://datastax.github.io/java-driver/features/native_protocol) for
+the most up-to-date compatibility information).

-UDT and tuple support is available only when using Apache Cassandra 2.1 (see [CQL improvements in Cassandra 2.1](http://www.datastax.com/dev/blog/cql-in-2-1)).
+UDT and tuple support is available only when using Apache Cassandra 2.1 or higher (see [CQL improvements in Cassandra 2.1](http://www.datastax.com/dev/blog/cql-in-2-1)).

 Other features are available only when using Apache Cassandra 2.0 or higher (e.g. result set paging, [BatchStatement](https://github.com/datastax/java-driver/blob/3.0/driver-core/src/main/java/com/datastax/driver/core/BatchStatement.java),